ArneVogel/listudy/README.md

 ## Development
 Listudy is developed in Elixir using the phoenix framework.
 It uses postgresql as database.
 To start the server:
+  * You need to install Elixir, npm, and postgresql.
   * Setup the project with `mix setup`
   * Install npm dependencies with `npm install --prefix assets`
   * Make study pgn directory with `mkdir priv/static/study_pgn`